syslogic/cloudbuild-android/README.md

  - After having successfully built it, a new container should show up below `eu.gcr.io/$PROJECT_ID/cloudbuild-android`.
  - This container can be used <b>in another</b> Android project (or another Git branch) `cloudbuild.yaml`, in order not to build it every time.

+ An important difference is, that:

- - When the `Dockerfile` runs `./gradlew build`, the API level & build-tools specified in the `build.gradle` get installed.
+ - when the `Dockerfile` runs `./gradlew build`, the components and dependencies in the `build.gradle` get pre-installed.
- - When the `Dockerfile` runs `./gradlew`, only the Gradle wrapper gets installed.
+ - when the `Dockerfile` runs `./gradlew`, only the Gradle wrapper gets pre-installed (this is the current situation).

 # Variable Substitutions

-Meanwhile one can install packages with the `sdkmanager`, when passing variables.<br/>
+Meanwhile one can install packages with the `sdkmanager`, when passing variable `_SDK_PACKAGES`.<br/>
 At the moment these are statically set in [`cloudbuild.yaml`](https://github.com/syslogic/cloudbuild-android/blob/master/cloudbuild.yaml), but the code is there.

  - `_GRADLE_VERSION` ~ `5.6.4`